-- 1. Commitment Form and Interview Schedule; - 2. information on the congregation/agency and complete position description and - 3. biographical information on the supervisor
+- 1. Commitment Form and (for Presbyterian churches) Interview Schedule; - 2. information on the congregation/agency and complete position description; and - 3. biographical information on the supervisor

 SEEKING A FIELD EDUCATION PLACEMENT

 Students who decide to seek a placement are required to interview with the Director of Field Education and complete: